alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

     return (epoch_loss / n_train).cpu().item()
 ```

-The regularizer will become useful later in this post, and at this stage you can just think of it as an additional price we back-prop through.
+The regularizer will become useful later in this post - it's just an additional penalty beyond the loss.
 And here is our pretty-standard training loop for the model, but with a twist: we `yield` intermediate results.
 Why?
-Turns out to be easier to work with - we fully decouple training code from reporting / plotting code:
+It's convenient to work with - we fully decouple training code from reporting / plotting code:

 ```python
 def train_model_stream(